ozio/tginfo/README.md

 Using as CLI
 ------------

-You could install it as a global package:
+Install it as a global package:

 ```shell
 npm install -g tginfo
 tginfo mr_ozio
 ```

-Or you could run it without installation using `npx`:
+Or run it without installation using `npx`:

 ```shell
 npx tginfo https://t.me/mr_ozio